madhumithasekar/Reference/CSS_Cheat-Sheet.md

 ### Fonts

-1. you can either use sans-serif fonts or serif fonts
+1. You can either use sans-serif fonts or serif fonts

-   some very good sans-serif fonts
+   **Some very good sans-serif fonts**

   * Open Sans
   * Lato